 Weight Gain tends to increase snoring and apnea.
 A diet and exercise program can be very helpful and we can work cooperatively with endocrinologists to analyze your metabolism to assist in weight loss.

 Allergy Control from our Allergy Center can reduce congestion and reduce snoring and apnea as well.

 Patient Instruction Sheet for Home Sleep Test (HST)

-- VIDEO- The video is viewed in our office and can also be viewed at the bottom of this page.
+- HOW TO VIDEO- The video is viewed in our office and can also be viewed by clicking the link on the left.
 Please watch the video again at home before beginning the Home Sleep Test.

 - Reference the user manual in the top sleeve inside the Home Sleep Test box.